- The AAB Board of Registry has vested authority for final decisions pertaining to all aspects of Board functions.

 - An accredited institution is defined as an institution accredited by an accreditation organization recognized by the U.S. Office of Education.

-- An ďacceptable clinical laboratoryĒ (for MTs and MLTs) is a laboratory certified or licensed under U.S. federal, state or municipal law that performs nonwaived testing (as defined under CLIA) for the biological, microbiological, serological, chemical, immunohematological, hematological, biophysical, cytological, genetic, pathological, or other examination of material derived from the human body for the purpose of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings, or other laboratories acceptable to the AAB Board of Registry.
+- An “acceptable clinical laboratory” (for MTs, MLTs, ELSs, ALSs, MDxTs) is a laboratory certified or licensed under U.S. federal, state or municipal law that performs nonwaived testing (as defined under CLIA) for the biological, microbiological, serological, chemical, immunohematological, hematological, biophysical, cytological, genetic, pathological, or other examination of material derived from the human body for the purpose of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings, or other laboratories acceptable to the AAB Board of Registry.